haiafara/haiafara-ro/README.md

 ![haiafara.ro screenshot](support/haiafara-screenshot.png)

-"Hai afară!" ("Come outside!" in Romanian) is a Ruby on Rails application used to showcase hiking, biking and running trails as well as other types of touristical attractions in a given zone of interest.
+"Hai afară!" ("Come outside!" in Romanian) is a Ruby on Rails application used to showcase hiking, biking and running trails as well as other types of tourist attractions in a given zone of interest.

 ## License